Swannanoa, New Zealand: Education

+Te Koromiko Swannanoa School is a state co-educational full primary school, with a roll of students (as of It opened in 1871 as Mandeville Plains School and renamed to Swannanoa School in 1909.
+In 2021 it took its current name of Te Koromiko Swannanoa School.

 World land speed record

 New Zealand motorcycle speed record holder Russell Wright gained the Motorcycle land-speed record, reaching 184.83 miles per hour on a Vincent-HRD Black Lightning motorcycle loaned by David Topliss, of Nelson on 2 July 1955, on Tram Road.
 A plaque commemorates the achievement.

 Tram Road, the main road through Swannanoa, is an almost dead straight, 22 kilometre two-lane road.
 It is a popular location for speed trial events.
 This World Record is unusual as most that were officially recognised were achieved in the United States on open expanses of salt flat while this world record was achieved on a narrow, public road "still drying out from rain the night before".